jupyter-governance/ec-team-compass/README.md

 # Executive Council team-compass
-A repository for team interaction, syncing, and handling meeting notes across the Executive Council ecosystem.
+A repository for team interaction, syncing, and handling meeting notes for the Jupyter Executive Council .

 ## Code of Conduct
 As an official part of Project Jupyter, all communication across all